 Your Rights Under Illinois Employment Laws

-Minimum Wage \$11.00 per hour (Effective Jan.
-1, 2021) and Overtime
+Minimum Wage \$8.25 per hour and Overtime

+State of Illinois

+Department of Labor

 - Coverage: Applies to employers with 4 or more employees.
-Domestic workers are covered even if the employer only has 1 worker.
 Certain workers are not covered by the Minimum Wage Law and some workers may be paid less than the minimum wage under limited conditions.
 For more information, visit our website.

-(See wage Increases schedule above). - Tipped Employees: Must be paid at least 60% of the applicable minimum wage.
-If an employee's tips combined with the wages from the employer do not equal the minimum wage, the employer must make up the difference. - Overtime: Most hourly employees and some salaried employees are covered by the overtime law and must be compensated at time and one-half of their regular pay for hours worked over 40 in a workweek.
+- Tipped Employees: Must be paid at least 60% of the applicable minimum wage.
+If an employee's tips combined with the wages from the employer do not equal the minimum wage, the employer must make up the difference.

+- Overtime: Most hourly employees and some salaried employees are covered by the overtime law and must be compensated at time and one-half of their regular pay for hours worked over 40 in a workweek.

 Hotline: 1-800-478-3998

 Unpaid Wages

 Wage Payment and Collection Act

-- Employees must receive their final compensation, including earned wages, vacation pay, commissions and bonuses on their next regularly scheduled payday. - Unauthorized deductions from paychecks are not allowed except as specified by law. - Employers must reimburse employees for all necessary expenditures or losses incurred by an employee during the scope of employment and related to services performed for the employer.
-Employee must submit reimbursement request within 30 calendar days unless an employer policy allows for additional time to submit.
+- Employees must receive their final compensation, including earned wages, vacation pay, commissions and bonuses on their next regularly scheduled payday.

+- Unauthorized deductions from paychecks are not allowed except as specified by law.

+Phone: 312-793-2808

+Equal Pay for Equal Work

-Equal Pay Act
+Equal Pav Act

-- Requires employers to pay equal wages to men and women doing the same or substantially similar work, unless such wag differences are based upon a seniority system, a merit system or factors other than gender. - Employers and employment agencies are banned from asking applicants past wage and compensation histories. - Employees may disclose or discuss their own salaries, benefits, and other compensation with their co-workers and colleagues. - Employers are not allowed to pay less to African American employees versus a non-African American employees.
+Requires employers to pay equal wages to men and women doing the same or substantially similar work, unless such wage differences are based upon a seniority system, a merit system, or factors other than gender.
 Hotline: 1-866-EPA-IDOL

 Domestic or Sexual Violence Leave

 Victims' Economic Security and Safety Act

 Provides employees who are victims of domestic or sexual violence, or who have family members who are victims, with up to 12 weeks of unpaid leave during a 12-month period.

 Phone: 312-793-6797

 Meal and Rest Periods

 One Day Rest in Seven Act

-- Provides employees with 24 consecutive hours of rest each calendar week. - Employers may obtain permits from the Department allowing employees to voluntarily work seven consecutive days. - Employees working 71/2 continuous hours must be allowed a meal period of at least 20 minutes no later than 5 hours after the start of work. - Phone: 312-793-2804
+- Provides employees with 24 consecutive hours of rest each calendar week.

+- Employers may obtain permits from the Department allowing employees to voluntarily work seven consecutive days.

+- Employees working $7^{1/2}$ continuous hours must be allowed a meal period of at least 20 minutes no later than 5 hours after the start of work.

+Phone: 312-793-2804

+Child Labor

+- Workers under Age 16

+- - education:

 This is a summary of laws that satisfies Illinois Department of Labor posting requirements.
-For a complete text of the laws, visit our website at: www.labor.illinois.gov

-For more information or to file a complaint, contact us at:

-160 N. LaSalle St, Suite C-1300, Chicago, IL 60601 • Chicago 312.793.2800 • Springfield 217.782.6206 • Marion 618.993.7090 THIS POSTER MUST BE DISPLAYED WHERE EMPLOYEES CAN EASILY SEE IT.
+For a complete text of the laws, visit our website at: www.labor.illinois.gov For more information or to file a complaint, contact us at: 160 N. LaSalle St, Suite C-1300, Chicago, IL 60601 • Chicago 312.793.2800 • Springfield 217.782.6206 • Marion 618.993.7090 THIS POSTER MUST BE DISPLAYED WHERE EMPLOYEES CAN EASILY SEE IT.